megazear7/ziro-cli/README.md

 ### Create

-> Comming soon...

 ```
-ziro create example
+ziro create app example-app
 ```

-This will create a Ziro app in the `example` directory.
+This will create a Ziro app in the `example-app` directory.

+> TODO: The CLI needs to find and replace the placeholder app names with the user provided app name.

 ## Contributing